A free boundary model for transport induced neurite growth

+While there are different models for the underlying biochemical processes of selecting the neurite which eventually becomes the axon (see also \cite{Oliveri2022} for a recent review), mathematical models examining the role of vesicle transport in this process are relatively scarce. {On the other hand, there are several models for molecular motor based transport, also in axons, \cite{Smith2001ModelsOM,Friedman2005,Friedman2006,Newby2010,Bressloff2015_democracy}.
+All these models feature linear transport terms which do not take into account size exclusion or finite volume effects.
+Our starting point is a model with non-linear transport terms proposed in \cite{Bressloff2016_exclusion} which, again, focuses on transport in a grown axon.} In particular in \cite{Bressloff2016_exclusion}, a limited transport capacity inside the neurites is taken into account by size exclusion effects and antero- and retrogradely moving particles are modelled separately. {We will use this approach as a basis for the transport within the neurites in our model.} In \cite{Humpert2021_transport} a similar approach is taken, yet on a microscopic particle level.
+Furthermore, \cite{Humpert2021_transport} extends the model by coupling two copies of it to pools representing the amount of vesicles present at the soma and growth cones, respectively.
 The aim of this paper is to introduce a macroscopic model in the spirit of both \cite{Humpert2021_transport,Bressloff2016_exclusion}, yet additionally allowing the length of the respective neurites to change.
-Different to \cite{Bressloff2016_exclusion} (see also \cite{Burger2010cross})), our model will have linear diffusion and non-linear transport terms.
+Different to \cite{Bressloff2016_exclusion} (see also \cite{Burger2010cross}), our model will have linear diffusion but non-linear transport terms.
 Such a model can also be justified as limit of a discrete lattice model, see \cite{KourbaneHoussene2018_exact,Bruna2022}.
 We are able to show that the solution stays within a given interval (usually taken to be $[0,1]$) so that the size exclusion property is preserved.